sq1000000/PD-path/recordings/README.md

-This folder holds all the .wav files that the `sq/record~` object creates.
+This folder holds all the .wav files that the `sq/record~` object records to.